SU Planning Resources

 ABC School

-Four times a year, Service Unit Managers/Coordinators (Planners and HR) from all of the Council’s areas come together for a Field Meeting.
+Four times a year, Service Unit Leads from all of the Council’s areas come together for a Field Meeting.
 This is a time for managers/coordinators to network, learn Council news, and share their opinions with the Council’s top management.

 These meetings are of critical importance, and each Service Unit should always send a least one representative.
 The Service Unit Manager/Coordinator does not always have to be the person who attends—but they are frequently the person who will get the most benefit from the meeting.
 If the Service Unit Manager/Coordinator cannot make a field meeting, they are tasked with finding a team member to attend and bring the information back to the Service Unit.

-The Field Meetings are on the first Tuesday in October, February and April.
+The Field Meetings are on the first Tuesday in October.

-The location and theme of these Field meetings change to meet our volunteers’ needs, so watch the Girl Scout Weekly Volunteer News for details.
+The location and theme of these Field meetings change to meet our volunteers’ needs, so watch the Service Unit Scoop for more information.

 Succession planning is a process for identifying and developing volunteers within the Service Unit to fill future core Team positions.
 Succession planning increases the availability of experienced and capable volunteers that are prepared to assume these roles as they become available.

-Even at the beginning of your term as a Service Unit Coordinator (Planner or HR), one of your most important roles is to start planning for your successor(s).
-The Service Unit Manager/Coordinator is encouraged to work closely with the Volunteer Specialist or other staff member who appoints for a particular position (i.e., product sales will appoint the Service Unit Fall Product and Cookie Coordinators) to provide input on each potential candidate.
+Even at the beginning of your term as a Service Unit Lead, one of your most important roles is to start planning for your successor(s).
+The Service Unit Lead is encouraged to work closely with the Volunteer Manager – Troop Support or other staff member who appoints for a particular position (i.e., Entrepreneurship will appoint the Service Unit Fall Product and Cookie Coordinators) to provide input on each potential candidate.
 In some cases, a staff member from another department will supervise a volunteer position, as in the case of product sales, and they serve as the staff liaison.
-Once the Volunteer Specialist or other staff liaison appoints the core Service Unit Team members, the Service Unit Manager/Coordinator can assist them with the recruitment of associates needed for each position.
+Once the Volunteer Manager – Troop Support or other staff liaison appoints the core Service Unit Team members, the Service Unit Leads can assist them with the recruitment of associates needed for each position.

 Service Unit Teams thrive when there is a committed and diverse pool of adults to be considered for positions.
 Look beyond current troop leaders; they are already volunteering and it is important to identify individuals who truly are able to commit the necessary time to fulfilling the Service Unit Team position.
 Consider recruiting former leaders, lifetime members, parents of current girl members and members of the community.

-Service Unit team members do not need to be troop leaders, but they must successfully complete the volunteer application process, including background screening.
+Service Unit team members do not need to be troop leaders, but they must successfully complete the volunteer application process, including background screening and fingerprinting.
 When speaking with volunteers, look for positions in which your candidate will be the best fit.
 Be honest about the amount of time a position will require.

-The Bylaws of the Girl Scouts of Orange County require representatives of the membership to gather at an Annual Meeting in March to elect officers, review policies and discuss issues.
+The Bylaws of the Girl Scouts of Orange County require representatives of the membership to gather at an Annual Meeting to elect officers, review policies and discuss issues.

 The representative members are called Delegates.
 These Delegates and Alternate Delegates to this annual meeting must be Girl Scout Ambassadors and adult members of the Girl Scout movement and currently registered through Council.
 Each Service Unit is allotted Delegates and Alternate Delegates based on its girl membership as of September 30th.
 These Delegates and Alternate Delegates are nominated and elected by the members of the Service Unit.
 This nomination and election typically happens in November.